KEEN

 Blog

 KEEN wanted us to design and build a very custom blog on top of native Shopify functionality.
-To work through the blog’s structure and ensure we are all aligned before creating more involved wires I put together some high level visuals.
+To work through the blog’s structure and ensure we are all aligned I put together some high level visuals first.
+I then created more detailed wires that demonstrated how we are planning to handle and organize different content and media types.